alexshapalov/Support-Ukraine/README.md

 # Support Ukraine 🇺🇦

-## Add this text in header of your site:
+## Add this text to the header of your site.:

 ### Text and link: